hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 # minor_changes

-## TLDR
+## Objective

-Want a potentially large number of new molecules that are derived from a set of starting molecules:
+This tool uses rule based transformations to make small changes to starting molecules.
+The most common usage is to help fill out an SAR around a set of active molecules.
+The transformations applied might include adding small fragments, removing CH2 groups, changing a substitution pattern, etc...
+Since it applies all available transformations exhaustively, potentially large numbers of molecules can be formed.

+Taking the default, which turns on all known transformations that do not depend on external fragments.
 ```
-minor_changes.sh -c file.smi > file.variants.smi
+minor_changes file.smi > file.variants.smi
 ```

-Probably generates more than you need.
-500 random molecules from ChEMBL took 30 minutes to generate 10.5M unique variants.
-There are many ways in which these numbers can be reduced.
+generates 31k molecules from a starting set of 1000 in 1.2 seconds.

+The rules applied can be controlled via a configuration file, which will also enable specification of fragments to be added, and reactions to be performed.
+A shell script (minor_changes.sh)[../../contrib/bin/minor_changes.sh] invokes the executable with all options turned on, as well as making available some reaction based transformations, as well as a small fragment library (60 functional groups, max 3 atoms).
+Given 1000 starting molecules that generates 337k new molecules in about 15 seconds.

+Obviously if a larger fragment library is used, those number can increase dramatically - see below for how to generate fragment libraries.

+The reactions specified with the script include a number of common isostere type transformations.
+More could be added - definitely open to ideas...

-## Introduction
+## Details

-This tool is designed for making minor modifications to an existing molecule, using simple transformations, as well as externally derived fragments.
+The tool is designed for making minor modifications to an existing molecule, using simple transformations, as well as externally derived fragments.
 Many attempts are made to have it generate plausible molecules, so the results should mostly be reasonable, but this is definitely not guaranteed.
 Passing the results through a synthetic feasibility assessment would generally be desirable.
-Experience says that this may eliminate 80% of what is generated, but this is obviously very dependent on the parameters selected.
+Experience says that this may eliminate a significant fraction of what is generated, but this is obviously very dependent on the parameters selected.

 ## Complementary Tools
 `ring_replacement` can be used for exploring different substitution patterns